dongguaguaguagua/hybrid-fonts-for-sublime/README.md

 ## Fira-Code-60002

-This folder contains 8 ttf fonts:
+This folder contains 9 ttf fonts:

 ```
 FiraCode-Bold.ttf     FiraCode-Medium.ttf   FiraCodeRegular-OperatorMonoLightItalic.ttf
 FiraCode-SemiBold.ttf FiraCode-Regular.ttf  FiraCodeRegular-ConsolasItalic.ttf
-FiraCode-Light.ttf    FiraCode-Retina.ttf
+FiraCode-Light.ttf    FiraCode-Retina.ttf   FiraCodeRegular-changed-ga.ttf
 ```

 ### Fira Code & Consolas

 Please rename `Fira-Code-60002/FiraCodeRegular-ConsolasItalic.ttf` into `FiraCode-Italic.ttf` then install it.
+Don't forget to uninstall the previous italic font to avoid confliction.

-Up till 2023/1/9, the latest Fira Code version is 6.2, but obviously, FiraCode 6.2 doesn't provide an italic font.
+Up till 2023/1/9, the latest Fira Code version is 6.2, but obviously, **FiraCode 6.2 doesn't provide an italic font**.
 So I combined Fira Code with [consolas_ligaturized](https://github.com/somq/consolas-ligaturized).

 To be more specefic, I extracted italic characters *ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789* and punctuation marks like *'"/!@#$%^&* from consolas and migrated them with Fira Code Regular.

-As a result, the hybrid font *Fira Code Italic* is similiar with consolas but maintained ligature feature of Fira Code.
+As a result, the hybrid font Fira Code Italic is similiar to consolas but maintained ligature features of Fira Code.

 ![ligature Image](https://raw.githubusercontent.com/dongguaguaguagua/hybrid-fonts-for-sublime/main/images/Snipaste_2023-01-09_19-47-53.png)

 Other fonts in Fira-Code-60002 are exactly the same fonts from the latest Fira Code github release.

-Also, *Fira Code Italic* belongs to Fira Code font family, so you can install this font to your computer with no concern.
+Also, Fira Code Italic belongs to Fira Code font family, so you can install this font to your computer with no concern.

 It looks pretty in both Python and C++, with Monakai Pro (code scheme) and Material Theme (UI).